QuantEcon/python-lecture-sandpit.myst/lectures/qr_decomp.md

 # QR Decomposition

+## Overview

+This lecture describes the QR decomposition and how it relates to

+ * Orthogonal projection and least squares

+ * A Gram-Schmidt process

+ * Eigenvalues and eigenvectors

+We'll write some Python code to help consolidate our understandings.

+## Matrix Factorization

 The QR decomposition (also called the QR factorization) of a matrix is a decomposition of a matrix into the product of  an orthogonal matrix and a triangular matrix.

 A QR decomposition of a real  matrix $A$